-SCAD Atlanta MFA Animation students worked under the direction of Professor Becky Wible Searles to create 2D animation segments in their course, “Drawing in Motion”, for sequences in “The Green Book Chronicles.”
-Segments were each designed to incorporate one or more vintage postcards, capturing the spirit of travel in mid-20th century America as more and more people were able to, as a popular jingle of the time said, “see the USA in your Chevrolet.”
-These sequences depict an era when it appeared that everyone could enjoy traveling freely, contrasting with the “Mapping Jim Crow” segment that uses motion media (rather than character animation) techniques to depict the reality that it was not an open road for all.
+For the first round of animation, SCAD Atlanta MFA Animation students worked under the direction of Professor Becky Wible Searles to create 2D postcard animation segments in her course, “Drawing in Motion”.
+Each short piece was designed to incorporate one or more vintage postcards, capturing the spirit of travel in mid-20th century America as more and more people were able to “see the USA in your Chevrolet.”
+These sequences depict an era when it appeared that everyone could enjoy traveling freely, contrasting with the “Mapping Jim Crow” segment by Kelly Ann Turner that uses motion media (rather than character animation) techniques to depict the reality that it was not an open road for all.

-Above: SCAD Atlanta MFA Animation students, Ammar Nassri (left) from Syria and Zhou Quan (right) from China pose with Writer/Director/Producer Prof. Becky Wible Searles.
-The vintage camera and post cards were used in the 1950’s New York travel animation created by Nassri and Quan, a still of which is featured at the top of the Overview page. (photo by Kathy Jo Ryan)
+Above: SCAD Atlanta MFA Animation students, Ammar Nassri (left) from Syria and Zhou Quan (right) from China pose with Prof. Becky Wible Searles.
+The vintage camera and post cards were used in the 1950’s New York travel animation created by Nassri and Quan, a still of which is featured at the top of this page. (photo by Kathy Jo Ryan)